1. INTRODUCTION

 7.1 Considering the alternatives

-Well, not withstanding that God loves us all, I do personally believe our choice of religion does matter.
+Well, not withstanding that God loves us all, I personally believe our choice of religion DOES matter.
 Most religions contain some truth.
 Some religions obviously contain more truth than others.
-And again some religious truths are more important than others.
+And again some ‘religious truths’ are more important than others.

 Theories on the nature of God’s ‘existence’ (immanence and transcendence) have little relevance to the average monotheistic believer (Jew, Christian or Muslim).
 They generally have no need to think about it.
-And, ‘on the other hand’, I can see the pantheist’s point as to why they solely concentrate on a totally immanent God.
+AND, ‘on the other hand’, I can see the pantheist’s point as to why they solely concentrate on a totally immanent God.

 BUT!
 When it comes ‘to the crunch’ for Judaism, Christianity or Islam, the transcendent and personal aspects of God HAVE to be there.
 Otherwise, we cannot have the God who loves and cares for each individual one of us.
-That is a God who can: listen to us, strengthen us, guide us and assist us.
-‘Christianity‘ as a religion certainly adds emphasis to one of God’s personal characteristics, “love”.
+That is a God who can: listen to us, strengthen us, guide us and assist us, even offer each of us an eternal life … if we choose to ‘go for it’!

 8. WHERE TO NEXT?